sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 for a very short verse that may not span a line boundary, or if you have two
 \\fig elements very close together in the text, one may be lost.

+### Could pictures float onto pages other than their anchor?

+It would be really hard for the ptx macros to work out when and how to float pictures onto other pages.
+It is hard to know when to move a picture to another page.
+When does it make the page better?
+How far should a picture float away from its anchor?